Face It, We've Got A Recession - July 29th, Hour 1

 Biden says it's no surprise after negative GDP report for two straight quarters signaling a recession, but it's not a recession.

-The Schumer Mansion Tax and Subsidy Pact.
+The Schumer-Manchin Tax and Subsidy Pact.

-A more accurate name would be the Business Investment Reduction and Distortion Act, uh, since the result of the 433 billion dollars in climate and health care spending and 615 billion in new taxes and quote drug price control savings,
+A more accurate name would be the Business Investment Reduction and Distortion Act since the result of the $433 billion in climate and health care spending and $615 billion in new taxes and, quote, drug price control savings, a 15% minimum tax on corporations, book income, they are claiming over $1 billion.

-a 15% minimum tax on corporations uh book income, they are claiming over a billion dollars, so they're claiming a billion dollars of new tax increases, and the Democrats will claim will raise $313 billion by 2031.
+So they're claiming $1 billion in new tax increases and that Democrats will claim will raise $313 billion by 2031.

-This new alternative minimum tax will slam businesses whose taxable income is lower than their profits on their financial statements, owing to the likes of investment expenses, et cetera, et cetera, et cetera.
+This new alternative minimum tax will slam businesses whose taxable income is lower than their profits on their financial statements owing to the likes of investment expenses, et cetera, et cetera, et cetera.

-Um, this is just gonna worsen inflation.
+This is just going to worsen inflation.

 House Republicans have a plan.

-Their leadership in the House is forming a, you know, after Manchum agreed to go with Chuck Schumer, uh, anyway, in a in a Republican, the Democrats have been looking to pass this CHIP Act.
+Their leadership in the House is forming, you know, after Manchin agreed to go with Chuck Schumer.

-This legislation comes to the House precisely as the Senate Democrats struck this deal on this reconciliation bill, you know, pairing up a tone-deaf agenda with one that hands out billions of dollars in corporate handouts, and on the other hand, undoes historic tax cuts implemented by Republicans,
+This legislation comes to the House precisely as the Senate Democrats struck this deal on this reconciliation bill, you know, pairing up a tone-deaf agenda with one that hands out billions of dollars in corporate handouts and, on the other hand, undoes historic tax cuts implemented by Republicans.

-Uh, one writer suggesting that the CHIPS Act invariably grows the budget deficit.
+Anyway, in a column for Town Hall, one writer suggesting that the CHIPS Act invariably grows the budget deficit.

 So now maybe the Republicans will fight back on that front.